techidaily/site-extra-lessons/source/_posts/dive-into-free-download-final-cut-pro.md

 ![imovie interface](https://images.wondershare.com/filmora/article-images/imovie-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 But it can get the job of video editing done pretty easily.
 Moreover, the user interface is rather simple for beginners.
 In fact, iMovie is compatible with iPhone and iPad.
 Apart from the basic video editing tools, there is a wide range of effects and filters available.
 You can edit 4K videos comfortably.
 Here are the key features of iMovie.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Shotcut